Intensive temperature and quantum correlations for refined quantum measurements

 Our approach to this problem stems from concepts and methods proper of quantum information theory \cite{NC}, for a twofold reason.
 First, as said, we assess the intensiveness of temperature by considering the distinguishability between a region of the system and a thermal state.
 For this purpose we use the quantum fidelity, a quantum information concept that quantifies the distinguishability between two states given \textit{any} possible measurement.
 Second, in order to investigate the origin of the non-intensive behaviour of temperature, we distinguish quantum from classical correlations.
-This requires the use of entanglement quantifiers, since correlation functions commonly considered in condensed matter theory are not sensitive to this distinction. \paragraph*{Local states and temperature---} Let us consider a system $S$ composed of a macroscopic number of elementary constituents that---after having thermalized with a proper environment---lies in a canonical state.
-The interactions among these particles are described by the Hamiltonian $H$.
-Following Ref.~\cite{HMH,GMM,GFA}, we adopt here the following notion of {\em local intensiveness}: given $S$ at temperature $T$, we say that the temperature is locally intensive when the block $B$ can be described by a canonical state at the same temperature $T$.
-More specifically, the system state is given by $\Omega(\beta)=\exp[-\beta H]/Z$, where $\beta$ is the inverse temperature, and $Z$ the partition function.
-The actual state of the block is thus given by
+This requires the use of entanglement quantifiers, since correlation functions commonly considered in condensed matter theory are not sensitive to this distinction.